enzesi/C-Sharp-Server/README.md

 # C-Sharp-Server

-This is a C# server for angular frontend in another repository
+This is a C# server with angular front-end, angular front-end code is in another repository.

-Open it with visual Studio and compile and run it.
-It will be connected to localhost:8080.
+Firstly, open it with Visual Studio, then build and run it.
+A terminal will pop up.

+Open http://localhost:8080 in a web browser to see the project.